kosz/generator-modular/README.md

 yo angular-webapp
 ```

 Run `gulp` to start the live-reload server and the watchers.
+For a more indepth usage document have a look at [this](https://github.com/kosz/generator-angular-webapp/wiki/Using-the-angular-webapp-generator) `Wiki page`.

 ## Prerequisites
 * node